Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Application: Smart Order Routing

-Furthermore, through Figure~\ref{fig:1_d4S4} to \ref{fig:4_d6S8}, the performances of both UCB(MAB) and UCB(ExpExp) get worse as $K$ grows.
-Figure~\ref{fig:4_d6S8} shows that regrets of them grow linearly when the action space is large ($K=1287$).
-Specifically, since the length of its exploration phase is $K (T/14)^{2/3}$, UCB(ExpExp) will uniformly explore over the whole horizon when $K$ is large. {On the contrary, \rise~and~\risepp~ are able to fully utilize the linear structure of the problem and their regret growth rates do not rely on $K$, the size of action space.
-Therefore, \rise~and \risepp~ are especially competent for tasks with a huge action space.
-However, the performance comparison between \rise~and \risepp~ is more complex, which may depend on specific instances. }
+\item \textbf{Figure 2(d):} When the action space is very large (\( d = 6, S = 8, K = 1287 \)), the performance differences are even more significant.
+Specifically, since the length of its exploration phase is $K (T/14)^{2/3}$, UCB(ExpExp) will uniformly explore over the whole horizon when $K$ is large.
+On the contrary, \rise~and~\risepp~are able to fully utilize the linear structure of the problem and their regret growth rates do not rely on $K$, the size of action space.